Our Team

 In the UNESCO Heat Mapping Project, Tracey supports field research and community-level assessments to document the impact of heat on marginalized groups.
 Her expertise bridges science, policy, and community action, with a passion for ensuring inclusive climate solutions and building resilience from the ground up.

-Sahar Thompson
+Sahar Thomson

 Born and raised on the island of Sint Maarten to an Afro-Caribbean father and a Persian mother, Sahar was raised to have a strong understanding of the interconnectedness between the local and the global.
 Sahar has lived in the Caribbean, Europe, South America and North America, and has made deep connections with people from every continent (except for Antarctica).
 Sahar has an academic background in cultural studies and community development, and has worked for the last 5+ years in youth development and event facilitation.
 In her time studying and working at global organizations like United World College, Tilting Futures, Quest University Canada and Future Generations University, Sahar has gained a deep understanding of social impact and the labor of love behind making meaningful, lasting change.